modzero/mod0BurpUploadScanner/README.md

 Disabled by default.
 Attention, this module is dangerous.
 Samples can lead to memory exhaustion, high disc usage and/or segmentation faults and other crashes.
 This brought down big websites before.
 During tests the scanner thread in Burp was simply stuck for more than a minute.
 In other cases when scanning the same server with multiple threads, the entire scan check stays stuck forever.
 You have been warned.
 It mainly uploads files that are known to crash image parsers such as ImageMagick, GraphicksMagick or Python Image Library (PIL).
 These are partially "0days" aka "I just fuzzed them with AFL" crashes.
 It also uses silly things such as fork bombs as imagetragick payloads.

 ### File formats
 Modules are only sending file formats that are enabled in these UI settings.
-This is another possiblity to make the extension send less files to a server.
+This is another possibility to make the extension send less files to a server.
 Each of the file formats should be self-explanatory.

 ### General options